wustho/epy/README.md

 ## Note on `v2021.10.23` and beyond

-There happens major refactoring for `epy` in version `v2021.10.23` which harness a lot of new stuffs in python standard libraries starting from `python>=3.7`, so `epy` won't be compatible with older python version and won't be backward compatible with older `epy` version.
+There happened major refactoring for `epy` in version `v2021.10.23` which harness a lot of new stuffs in python standard libraries starting from `python>=3.7`, so `epy` won't be compatible with older python version and won't be backward compatible with older `epy` version.
 And if you decide to install this version you might lose